Keystone Lake, Oklahoma, USA

 - Statistics / Weather / Helpful Links

 Looking for Keystone Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Keystone Lake is an impressive 26,000-acre recreational gem located in north-central Oklahoma, just 15 miles west of Tulsa.
 Natural beauty surrounds the diverse 330-mile shoreline with sandstone bluffs, sandy beaches, steep hills of oak, hickory and cedar, and rolling sandstone hills covered with scrub oak, grassland, and plum thicket.
 Although not the largest lake in Oklahoma, Keystone Lake is brimming with opportunities for outdoor fun.
 Numerous recreation areas with boat ramps, beaches, marinas, trails, and camping facilities provide public access to this aquatic playground.